TRaSH-Guides/Guides/docs/Radarr/Radarr-setup-custom-formats.md

 The reason why I didn't select the WEB-DL 720p is because you will hardly find any releases that aren't done as 1080p WEB-DL.

-??? example "The following workflow will be applied:"
+??? example "The following workflow logic will be applied:"

     - It will download WEB-DL 1080p for the streaming movies you see more often lately.
     - It will upgrade till Bluray-1080p when available.